In this article, you will learn

 Control Display of Variable Images

-Depending on the file format as well as the file size of the images used for variable image elements, the available memory in the browser may overflow very quickly when displaying the preview.
-To avoid this, two additional options are available in the VDP Editor Settings dialog.
+Depending on the file format and size of the images used for variable image elements, previewing can quickly exceed the available browser memory.
+To prevent this, two additional options are available in the dialog VDP Editor Settings:

-- Maximum file size in MB for calculating the preview [2]: Determine up to which file size preview images are calculated for the variable images.
-When an image is bigger than the set file size, the dummy preview (placeholder image) is displayed in the browser.
-Of course, the high-resolution data will be used in the output.
+- Maximal File Size in MB for preview calculation [2]: Use this setting to specify the maximum file size for which preview images of variable images are generated.
+If an image exceeds the specified file size, the dummy preview (placeholder image) will be displayed in the browser.
+High-resolution data will, of course, be used in the final output.

-- Show only dummy preview [3]: Specify that only placeholder images are used in the preview for variable images and for barcodes/QR codes.
-By enabling this option, operators can act faster when setting up the variable elements.
-In the output, of course, the high-resolution images and barcodes/QR codes are used.
+- Show only dummy preview [3]: When enabled, only placeholder images will be used in the preview for variable images as well as for barcodes and QR codes.
+Activating this option allows operators to work more efficiently when setting up variable elements.
+In the final output, high-resolution images and barcodes/QR codes will be used.

 3.1.
 Uploading CSV Files

-To upload a CSV file in the Variable Data tab, proceed as follows.
+To upload a CSV file in the tab Variable Data, proceed as follows:

-- Open an Article or Print Item which should contain variable data.
+- Open an Article or Print Item that will contain variable data.

-- Switch to the Variable Data tab [4].
+- Navigate to the tab Variable Data [4].

-- Activate the Add CSV file [5] button there and select the desired CSV file in its file directory.
+- Click the button Add CSV file [5], then select the desired CSV file from your file directory.

-- In the Add CSV dialog, choose whether you want to upload a CSV file or import an Amazon Transparency Code.
+- In the dialog Add CSV File, you can choose whether to upload a CSV file or import Amazon Transparency Codes.

-- To import Amazon Transparency Codes, select the option Import Amazon Transparency Codes [11] in Source and the corresponding package in Amazon Transparency Codes [12].
+- To import Amazon Transparency Codes, select the option Import Amazon Transparency Codes [11] under Source, and choose the corresponding order from the dropdown Amazon Transparency Codes [12].

-- To upload a CSV file, select the option Upload CSV File [6] in Source and proceed as described below.
+- To upload a CSV file, select the option Upload CSV File [6] under Source and proceed as described below.

-- Open the desired CSV file in the file system or drag the CSV file into the drop zone [7] in the Add CSV File dialog and select the settings that should be used.
+- Open the desired CSV file from your file system, or drag and drop it into the Drop Zone [7] within the dialog Add CSV File.
+Then configure the appropriate settings.
 The following options are available in the dialog:

-- First Row is Header Row [8] – Activate this option if the CSV file contains a header row with column labels.
-Activating this option will not use this record in production.
+- First Row is a Header Row [8] – enable this option if your CSV file contains a header row with column titles.
+Activating this option will exclude this row from production.

 -

-Delimiter Definition [9] – specify which separator was used to create the CSV file.
+Delimiter Definition [9] – define the character used to separate columns in your CSV file.

-- Select the Customized option to manually enter the separator that should be used in Column Separator [10].
+- Select the option User defined to manually enter your specific separator that should be used in Column Separator [10].

-- Click Save to add the CSV file to the Print Item in the defined pattern.
+- Click Save to upload and link the CSV file to the Print Item according to the specified settings.

-Figure 3: The Add CSV file dialog with the possibility to select the Column Seperator
+Figure 3: The dialog Add CSV file with the possibility to select the Column Separator

-The process of uploading the CSV file in the VDP Editor works the same way as uploading in the Variable Data tab in the Workflow.
+The process of uploading the CSV file in the VDP Editor is identical to the upload procedure via the tab Variable Data in the Workflow.
 The only difference is the starting point.
-Proceed as follows:
+To upload a CSV file from within the VDP Editor, follow these steps:

-- Open an Article or Print Item that is to contain variable data.
+- Open an Article or Print Item that will contain variable data.

-- Switch to the Variable Data tab [13].
+- Navigate to the tab Variable Data [13].

-- Activate the VDP Editor button [14], which will start the VDP Editor.
+- Click the button VDP Editor [14] to start the VDP Editor.

-Figure 4: The initial view of the Variable Data tab in the Workflow when initiating a VDP job
+Figure 4: The initial view of the tab Variable Data in the Workflow at the start of a VDP job

 Figure 5: The Transform & General Settings in the VDP Editor

-- This will open the Upload CSV File dialog, where you can select a CSV file by simply dragging it into the drop zone or either by importing Amazon Transparency Codes.
+- The dialog Upload CSV File opens, where you can either drag and drop a CSV file into the drop zone or choose to import Amazon Transparency Codes.

-Figure 6: The Add CSV file dialog with an already inserted CSV file
+Figure 6: The dialog Add CSV file with a CSV file already loaded

-- When the upload process is finished, the user will be informed with a message.
+- Once the upload process is complete, the user will receive a confirmation message.

-- After the CSV file has been uploaded, the File Name [13] of the CSV file is displayed in the Transform & General Settings tab.
+- After the CSV file has been successfully uploaded, the file name is displayed under File Name [13] in the tab Transform & General Settings.

 3.2.
 Updating, Downloading, Deleting and Viewing CSV Files

-An already uploaded CSV file can be updated or replaced retrospectively, either directly in the VDP Editor or in the Variable Data tab of the Workflow.
-Proceed as follows.
+An already uploaded CSV file can be updated or replaced at any time, either directly in the VDP Editor or via the tab Variable Data in the Workflow.
+To do so, proceed as follows:

-- Open an Article or a Print Item including variable data and a CSV file.
+- Open an Article or a Print Item that already contains variable data and an assigned CSV file.

-- Alternatively, open the VDP Editor and click the Upload/Replace CSV File icon.
+- Alternatively, you can open the VDP Editor and click the icon Upload/Replace CSV File to update the CSV file.

-Figure 8: The Variable Data tab in the Workflow with an already assigned CSV file
+Figure 8: The tab Variable Data in the Workflow with an assigned CSV file

 Delete CSV File

-An already uploaded CSV file can be deleted retrospectively.
-This can be done directly in the VDP Editor or in the Variable Data tab of the Workflow.
-Proceed as follows.
+An uploaded CSV file can be deleted at any time, either directly in the VDP Editor or via the tab Variable Data in the Workflow.
+To delete the CSV file, follow these steps:

-- Open an Article or a Print Item including variable data and CSV file.
+- Open an Article or a Print Item that contains variable data and an assigned CSV file.

-- Alternatively, open the VDP Editor and click the Delete CSV File icon there.
+- Alternatively, you can open the VDP Editor and click the icon Delete CSV File to remove the file.

-Figure 9: The Variable Data tab in the Workflow with an already assigned CSV file
+Figure 9: The tab Variable Data in the Workflow with an assigned CSV file

 Deleting a CSV file